MUNBa: Machine Unlearning via Nash Bargaining: Introduction

-In this paper, we propose to \underline{M}achine \underline{U}nlearning via \underline{N}ash \underline{Ba}rgaining (\algname), to resolve the gradient conflict issue using game theory concepts~\cite{thomson1994cooperative,nash1953two}.
+In this paper, we propose to \underline{M}achine \underline{U}nlearning via \underline{N}ash \underline{Ba}rgaining (\algname), to simultaneously resolve the gradient conflict and dominance issue using game theory concepts~\cite{thomson1994cooperative,nash1953two}.
 Specifically, we frame MU as a cooperative bargaining game, where two players, \ie, forgetting and preservation, offer gradient proposals and negotiate to find a mutually beneficial direction that maximizes the overall gain for both players.
-Inspired by the study~\cite{navon2022multi}, we define the utility function of each player based on the gradient information and derive a closed-form updating direction to steer the scrubbed model towards a Pareto optimal point.
-With our proposed method \algname, illustrated in \cref{fig:gradient_conflict}, the gradient conflict issue between two players is alleviated through the bargaining process.
+Inspired by the study~\cite{navon2022multi}, we define the utility function of each player based on the gradient information and derive a closed-form updating direction to steer the scrubbed model towards the Pareto stationary point.
+With our proposed method \algname, illustrated in \cref{fig:gradient_conflict}, the gradient conflict and dominance issue between two players is alleviated through the bargaining process.
 Extensive experiments on classification and generation tasks demonstrate the effectiveness of \algname in forgetting, preserving model utility, generalization, and robustness against adversarial attacks.

-Our contributions are summarized as: \begin{itemize} \item We examine and empirically demonstrate the gradient conflict issue in MU.
-Based on the observations, we propose \algname, a straightforward optimization method using game theory to resolve gradient conflicts in MU, approaching an equilibrium solution and thus achieving an optimal balance between forgetting and preservation. \item We further provide a theoretical analysis of the convergence, demonstrating that the solution is achieved at Pareto optimal.
-Finally, through extensive experiments with ResNet~\cite{he2016deep}, the vision-language model CLIP~\cite{radford2021learning}, and diffusion models~\cite{rombach2022high}, we empirically show that \algname consistently outperforms state-of-the-art MU methods across several MU benchmarks, achieving a superior trade-off between forgetting and preservation. \end{itemize}
+Our contributions are summarized as: \begin{itemize} \item We examine and empirically demonstrate the gradient conflict and gradient dominance issue in MU.
+Based on the observations, we propose \algname, a straightforward optimization method using game theory to simultaneously resolve gradient conflicts and dominance in MU, approaching an equilibrium solution and thus achieving an optimal balance between forgetting and preservation. \item We further provide a theoretical analysis of the convergence, demonstrating that the solution is achieved at Pareto stationary point.
+Furthermore, through extensive experiments with ResNet~\cite{he2016deep}, the vision-language model CLIP~\cite{radford2021learning}, and diffusion models~\cite{rombach2022high}, we empirically show that \algname consistently achieves a superior trade-off between forgetting and preservation compared with other MU methods across several MU benchmarks. \end{itemize}